hichamraffiaidrissi/PWA_Text_Editor/README.md

 ### Live Application:
-This app is deployed on Heroku here is the link below:
+This app is deployed on Heroku.

 (https://obscure-river-65549-3441198f511c.herokuapp.com/)

 ## Installation